Treating Children with Acupuncture

 Conditions Treated In Children

-There is a wide range of conditions that acupuncture is used to treat in children.
-Among the most common are allergies, migraines, and ADHD.
-When compared with mainstream medical treatments, it is not uncommon for children to report greater improvement when treated with acupuncture, or jointly with acupuncture and a more traditional treatment.
+Acupuncture treats a wide range of conditions in children, including allergies, migraines, and ADHD.
+Children often report greater improvement with acupuncture, either alone or combined with traditional treatments, compared to mainstream medical approaches.
 For example, in children with amblyopia, significantly greater improvement was seen in children given three months of acupuncture in comparison to children who wore an eye patch for three months.

 Linking Acupuncture and Mainstream Medicine